jatupan1989/boomjum1989/Adblock-Plus-net-request-filtering-efficiency.md

     }
     return false;

-In HTTPSB, the test differs according to the filter type: at parse time, filter are categorized and the optimal class is used to store them, which means each filter is tested with only the needed code.
-For example, this is the test code for one of a very common filter:
+In HTTPSB, the test differs according to the filter type: at parse time, filters are categorized and an representation is used to store them, which means each filter is tested with optimal code.

+For example, this is the test code for one of a very common filter (note that regular expression is used):

     return url.substr(tokenBeg - 1, this.s.length) === this.s;